-Check out this fascinating piece written by journalist Andy Murray, you might recognise him from the wonderful content he writes for our programmes, it tells us about the history of the pools, for some this might feel nostalgic, to others perhaps something a bit new.
-It's all inspired by our cracking Christmas musical Spend Spend Spend which brings to life the story of Viv Nicholson, winner of a Football Pools fortune.
+Check out this fascinating piece written by journalist Andy Murray, who you might recognise from the wonderful content he writes for our programmes.
+This piece tells us about the history of the pools, and for some this might feel nostalgic, to others perhaps something a bit new.
+It's all inspired by our cracking Christmas musical Spend Spend Spend, which brings to life the story of Viv Nicholson, winner of a Football Pools fortune.

 LUCKY NUMBERS by journalist Andy Murray